Prevention-Themed PSHE Workshops

 For example, a school in London reported a noticeable drop in incidents of bullying after introducing regular educational workshops.
 Students said they felt more confident about reporting concerns and understood the consequences of their actions better.

-These workshops also align with broader educational goals such as personal, social, health and economic (PSHE) education.
-And complement other initiatives aimed at promoting wellbeing and resilience.
+These workshops also align with broader educational goals such as personal, social, health and economic (PSHE) education, while complementing other initiatives aimed at promoting wellbeing and resilience.

 How to Implement Crime Education Workshops in Your Setting

-If you are considering introducing crime prevention-themed workshops in your school or community organisation, here are some practical steps to follow:
+If you are considering introducing crime prevention-themed workshops to your school or community organisation, here are some practical steps to follow:

 Assess needs: Identify the specific issues and challenges faced by your young people.
 This will help tailor the workshop content.